daviscale/customer-management-poc/README.md

 output-delimiter must be one of the following words: comma, space, pipe sorting-method must be one of: ColorAndLastName, BirthDate, LastName

-Filenames must refer to a comma, pipe, and space delimited file At least one filename argument must be present
+Filenames must refer to either a comma, pipe, or space delimited file At least one filename argument must be present
 Example usage:
 ./record-sorter-cmd comma BirthDate record1.txt record2.txt record3.txt